liguowang/cpgtools/README.md

 4. Upstream intergenic regions (regions upstream of TSS)
 5. Downsteam intergenic regions (regions downstream of TES)

-Please note, a particular genomic region can be assigned to different groups listed above, because most genes have multiple transcripts, and different genes could overlap on the genome.
-For example, a exon of gene A could be located in a intron of gene B. To address this issue, we define the following priority order:
+Please note, a particular genomic region can be assigned to different groups defined above, because most genes have multiple transcripts, and different genes could overlap on the genome.
+For example, a exon of gene A could be located in a intron of gene B. To address this issue (ambiguity), we define the following priority order:

 *Coding exons* > *UTR exons* > *Introns* > *Upstream intergenic regions* > *Downsteam intergenic regions*